-Lastly, as part of our commitment to workplace rights, we guarantee the right to strike, freedom of association and the right to collective bargaining in all of the countries where we work.
-Our employees are protected by the workplace regulations of the different territories and 69% of our staff belong to collective agreements.
-We also maintain various channels to facilitate the creation of collaborative, healthy workplaces.
+Finally, as part of our commitment to labor rights, we reject any type of child labor or forced labor in any form; we ensure equal opportunities and non-discrimination, protection of our workers against harassment, the right to strike, freedom of association, and the right to collective bargaining in every country where we are active; we also encourage work-life balance.
+Our employees are protected by the labor regulations in the different regions where we operate.
+In addition, we offer several channels to facilitate the creation of collaborative, healthy work environments.

 Human Rights: a Glocal Challenge

-In some countries, we have become involved in initiatives that help raise awareness of human rights and promote measures to protect them that are adapted to the characteristics of each country.
+In some countries, we have been involved in initiatives to help raise awareness about human rights and promote measures to safeguard them, as adapted to the characteristics of each country.

 Among other specific commitments, one important one is our alignment with the Modern Slavery Act in the United Kingdom, which guarantees the prevention of actions related to slavery in any form and human trafficking.